Type 2 Diabetes Test

 Once a person is on a low carb diet, they should carefully monitor their blood sugar levels with a glucometer to check for signs of improvement.
 You can learn how to reverse type 2 diabetes and thereby avoid type 2 diabetes complications.
 Glucometers are usually available at local stores, however, if needed, they can also be purchased on Amazon.

 The hemoglobin A1C test provides your average blood sugar level for the past three months.
 A normal range for the hemoglobin A1c test is 4 – 5.6 percent.
 The prediabetes range is a hemoglobin A1c levels between 5.7 – 6.4 percent.
 Levels that are 6.5 percent or higher mean that you have diabetes.

 Historically, people with type 2 diabetes could only get this HgA1C blood test performed every few months with their routine physician checkup.
 However, now people with diabetes can purchase a hemoglobin A1C test to use in the comfort of their own homes.
 Hemoglobin A1C test kits are available at some local stores, however you can purchase one from Amazon.

 Urine Test Strips

 A urine test may be given as part of a routine type 2 diabetes test.
 This test is used to determine if you have sugar and/or ketones in your urine.
 Assuming you are not on a ketogenic diet, if either one are present in the urine, it could mean that your body is not producing enough insulin.
-However, this test will no longer be effective for people once they start a strict low carb diet to control blood sugar levels.
-These are often available at local stores as well, but can also be ordered from Amazon.
+However, this test will no longer be effective for people on a strict low carb diet.
+Strips are often available at local stores as well, but they can also be ordered from Amazon.

 Physician Specific Assessments